reasonabout/reasonabout.github.io/_posts/2016-03-24-ek-ember-magic.md

 tags: ember, front-end, framework
 ---

 I started learning Ember about two weeks ago.
 It’s been an interesting process to figure out how the pieces work together and, in a lot of cases, what the pieces actually are.
-Today I’m going to focus on those individual pieces of an Ember project and how they work together.
+In this post, I am going to focus on those individual pieces of an Ember project and how they work together.
 Spoiler: It is probably witchcraft that makes the Ember magic happen.
 That’s where I’m at right now.

 First, let me just say that Ember is a simple, straight-forward, intuitive MVC that is easy for beginners to jump right into.